 CDC/public health guidelines will be followed for cleaning and disinfection of surfaces/areas.
-Present guidance for routine cleaning during a public health emergency includes:
+Likely elements for routine cleaning during a public health emergency include:

-- 1. As possible, employees and contractors will clean their own workspaces in the beginning, middle, and end of their shifts, at a minimum. - a.
-High traffic/high touch areas and areas which are accessible to the public/constituents will be disinfected at least hourly. - b.
-The Director of Facilities will supervise the cleaning of all common areas and determine the frequency of cleaning these areas. - 2.
-Staff tasked with cleaning and disinfecting areas will be issued and required to wear PPE appropriate to the task. - 3.
-Soiled surfaces will be cleaned with soap and water before being disinfected. - 4.
-Surfaces will be disinfected with products that meet EPA criteria for use against the virus in question and which are appropriate for that surface. - 5.
+- 1. Employees and contractors cleaning their own workspaces at a minimum in the beginning, middle, and end of their shifts. - 2.
+High traffic/high touch areas and areas which are accessible to the public/constituents will be disinfected at least hourly. - 3.
+The Director of Facilities will supervise the cleaning of all common areas and determine the frequency of cleaning these areas. - 4.
+Staff tasked with cleaning and disinfecting areas will be issued and required to wear PPE appropriate to the task. - 5.
+Soiled surfaces will be cleaned with soap and water before being disinfected. - 6.
+Surfaces will be disinfected with products that meet EPA criteria for use against the virus in question and which are appropriate for that surface. - 7.
 Staff will follow instructions of cleaning products to ensure safe and effective use of the products.